Belle Fourche, South Dakota: Geographic center of U.S.

 In 1959, the United States Coast and Geodetic Survey officially designated a point 20 miles (32 km) north of Belle Fourche as the geographic center of the United States.
 It is the center of the nation because the admission of Alaska and Hawaii to the United States moved the location of the official center of the nation.
 The geographic center of the 48 contiguous U.S. states is Lebanon, Kansas.

+The Tri-State Museum in Belle Fourche, originally the Tri-State Memorial Museum, commemorates the town's central location with a monument and "Avenue of Flags" within its grounds.

 Climate

-Belle Fourche has a climate lying on the boundary between humid continental (Köppen Dfb/Dfa) and cool semi-arid (BSk).
+Belle Fourche has a climate lying on the boundary between humid continental (Köppen Dfa) and cool semi-arid (BSk).
 It is characterized, like most of South Dakota, by summers with mild mornings giving way to very warm to hot and occasionally sweltering afternoons, and chilly, though extremely variable, winters.
 When cold arctic air masses move south from the Yukon unhindered by geographic obstacles, winter temperatures can fall below 0 F for prolonged periods: in the extremely cold month of January 1950 all but six mornings fell below 0 F. Contrariwise, when warm chinook winds descend from the Rocky Mountains and the Black Hills, winter temperatures can become extremely warm given the latitude and far inland location.
 On average, twenty afternoons in the three winter months top 50 F but in the record warm February 1954 23 of 28 afternoons topped that maximum and 70 F was reached on the 8th.
 The extreme warming effect of the chinook winds can be seen in 74 F – the hottest winter temperature recorded in the city – being reached on December 18, 1979 only two days after the minimum had been −27 F. The coldest month has been January 1937 with a mean of 4.5 F and the coldest temperature on record −44 F on December 22, 1989 – following which a chinook drove temperatures up to 49 F the following afternoon, or an increase of 93 F-change in less than 48 hours.